Krishnagupta0568/ai-fundamentals/1-get-started-with-ai.md

 - **Face**: Face detection and facial recognition solutions
 - **Form Recognizer**: Information extraction from scanned documents

+Computer vision services in Microsoft Azure

+Use Microsoft's Azure AI Vision to develop computer vision solutions.
+The service features are available for use and testing in the Azure Vision Studio and other programming languages.
+Some features of Azure AI Vision include:

+- **Image Analysis**: capabilities for analyzing images and video, and extracting descriptions, tags, objects, and text.
+- **Face**: capabilities that enable you to build face detection and facial recognition solutions.
+- **Optical Character Recognition (OCR)**: capabilities for extracting printed or handwritten text from images, enabling access to a digital version of the scanned text.

 ### Natural Language Processing

 Definition: Area of AI that understands written and spoken language

 Uses:

-- Analyze and interpret text in documents
+- Analyze and interpret text in documents, email messages, and other sources.
-- Interpret spoken language
+- Interpret spoken language, and synthesize speech responses.
-- Translattion of written and spoken languages
+- Automatically translate spoken or written phrases between languages.
-- Interpret commands
+- Interpret commands and determine appropriate actions.

-Azure Services
+Natural language processing in Microsoft Azure Services

 - **Language**:  Analyze text or spoken language to build smart applications
 - **Translator**: Translation service for more than 60 languages